-Exercise is an important part of nearly everyone’s everyday health.
-This is true for older adults, too.
+Exercise is an important part of nearly everyone’s everyday health, including older adults.
 Experts say seniors should be as active as possible.
 If you are an older adult, exercise can help you live a longer, healthier life.

 - It improves your strength.
 This helps you stay independent.